Cool off with a glass of this refreshing Mint Peach Green Tea Cooler!

 - Ice cubes

-- To each glass, add 3 tbsp. peach puree and stir until combined.
+Add 3 tbsp. peach puree to each glass and stir until combined.

 What’s your favorite hot weather drink?